underscoreio/essential-slick/src/pages/1-basics.md

 In our applications we should avoid blocking on `Future`s whenever possible.
 However, in the examples in this book we'll be making heavy use of `Await.result`.
-We will introduce a simple helper method called `exec` to reduce typing and make the examples easier to read:
+We will introduce a helper method called `exec` to make the examples easier to read:

 ```tut:book
 def exec[T](action: DBIO[T]): T =